Culture of Jamaica

 Jamaican culture consists of the religion, norms, values, and lifestyle that define the people of Jamaica.
-The culture is mixed, with an ethnically diverse society, stemming from a history of inhabitants beginning with the original inhabitants of Jamaica [the tainos] The Spaniards originally brought slavery to Jamaica.
+The culture is mixed, with an ethnically diverse society, stemming from a history of inhabitants beginning with the original inhabitants of Jamaica (the Taínos).
+The Spaniards originally brought slavery to Jamaica.
 Then they were overthrown by the English.
 Jamaica later gained emancipation on 1 August 1838, and independence from the British on 6 August 1962.
 Black slaves became the dominant cultural force as they suffered and resisted the harsh conditions of forced labour.
 After the abolition of slavery, Chinese and Indian migrants were transported to the island as indentured workers, bringing with them ideas from their country.